richmahn/en_tn/gen/27/intro.md

 #### Structure and formatting ####

-Some translations prefer to set apart extended or special quotations.
-The ULB and many other English translations indent the lines of 27:27-29, 39-40, which are quotations.
+Some translations indent each line of poetry to make it easier to read.
+The ULB does this with the poetry in 27:27-29 and in 27:39-40.

 #### Special concepts in this chapter ####
 ##### Blessing #####